-The wildfires affect wildlife, too, and this can bring problems for homeowners beyond the fire damage.
-In particular, there are rodents and wildlife in the forests which will find themselves homeless and looking for shelter and food.
-Wildlife affected by wildfire will look for the nearest structures to find it and that could mean the surviving homes left behind.
+Because the wildfires affect wildlife, too, this can bring problems for homeowners beyond the fire damage.
+In particular, the rodents and wildlife in the forests will seek shelter in evacuated homes.

-Animals and fire have a long relationship.
-Although many wildfires are started by humans, there have been fires started by lightning and natural means for centuries.
-Animals have instinctive reactions to it, including rodents.
-If you have seen movies where flocks of all species of animal come charging out of the woods, you might be surprised to see this does not happen in real life.
+Animals have instinctive reactions to fire, including rodents.
+If you have seen movies where flocks of animals come charging out of the woods, you might be surprised to know, this does not happen in real life.

-A lot depends on how hot the fire actually gets.
-If the fire is very intense, the damage can get deep below ground and this could reduce the hiding places for rodents and wildlife.
-However, most of the time, wildfires and forest fires burn the surface but do not get too deep beneath the soil.
-This provides a hiding spot for rodents to survive the blaze.
-They can even find hiding places in moist areas or moist fallen logs to ride out the flames.
+Burrowing may be effective, but a lot depends on how hot the fire gets.
+If the fire is very intense, the heat can penetrate below ground level.
+This affects the safety of burrowing rodents and wildlife.
+However, most of the time, the fires move quickly, burning everything above the surface and not below.
+Therefore, burrowing underground provides a spot for rodents to survive the blaze.
+They can even survive in moist areas or moist fallen logs until the flames have past.

 - crawl spaces

-Whether rodents appear before wildfires or afterward, Western Exterminator rodent control experts can find them and provide solutions to stop them.
-Rodents bring a bunch of potential health risks and problems with them, and they need to be removed from homes and businesses to reduce the risk of spreading disease and other issues.
-Western Exterminator rodent experts will find their hiding places and find the ways they are getting inside.
+Whether rodents appear before wildfires or after, Western Exterminator’s rodent control experts will provide solutions to stop them.
+Rodents bring potential health risks and problems with them, and they need to be removed from homes and businesses to reduce the risk of spreading disease and causing property damage.
+Western Exterminator’s rodent control experts will locate their hiding places and any external entry points where they are getting inside.

-For solutions that will get rid of rodents in your home or from your property and other solutions that will prevent rodents from returning, contact your local Western Exterminator office today.
-One of our pest specialists will conduct a property inspection and figure out a rodent control solution that will work for you.
+For solutions that will get rid of rodents in your home or around your property, contact your local Western Exterminator office today.
+One of our pest specialists will conduct a free pest inspection and figure out a rodent control solution that will work for you.